mehran-01/XSS-Inspector/README.md

-### auto-XSSer is An automated penetration testing tool to test XSS vulnerabilities on web applications
+### XSS Inspector is An automated penetration testing tool to test XSS vulnerabilities on web applications
 * Note: this app built for vulnerabilities testing purposes by an authorised user so use it at your own responsibility

 ### Requirements: